 Scenario #2: Medical Record Tampering

-Next, let's look at a healthcare system that has an API to retrieve patient records.
-For example, the API may look like this:
+Next, in a more regulated industry, imagine a healthcare system has an API to retrieve patient records.
+A simple GET request can be sent to the endpoint like so:

 GET /api/patients/{patientID}/records